CockroachDB supports the Generic Security Services API (GSSAPI) with Kerberos authentication.

 $ cockroach sql --certs-dir=certs

 - Note:You need the enterprise license if you want to use the GSSAPI feature.
-However, if you only want to test that the GSSAPI setup is working, you don't need to enable an enterprise license.
+However, if you only want to test that the GSSAPI setup is working, you do not need to enable an enterprise license.

 > SET cluster setting server.host_based_authentication.configuration = 'host all all all gss include_realm=0';